-All students should choose four subjects - one from each section - as well as a 'reserve' choice - and complete the online form https://forms.office.com/r/Mj500Tc57e
+All students should choose four subjects - one from each section - as well as a 'reserve' choice - and complete the online form here

 Please note there is a possibility that not all subjects will be timetabled due to insufficient interest from students.
-If your son/daughter has chosen one of these subjects, they will be given the opportunity to reselect a subject from the list of those courses that will definitely be part of the 2023-25 Key Stage Four curriculum.
+If your son/daughter has chosen one of these subjects, they will be given the opportunity to re-select a subject from the list of those courses that will definitely be part of the 2024-26 Key Stage Four curriculum.